coloursofnoise/Resources/Audio:-How-Tos.md

     ![](https://cdn.discordapp.com/attachments/462498749097443330/547105130441605160/loop.gif)

 9. Hit File > Build.
 When this is done, you will find your bank in `fmodstudio20000celeste-project/FMOD Studio Celeste Project/Build/Desktop`.
-Take **only** the .bank file you created (**don't** take Master Bank.bank, sfx.bank, etc... those are the vanilla banks) and copy it to `Mods/yourmod/Audio`.
+Take **only** the .bank file you created, for example `yournickname_mapname.bank` (**don't** take Master Bank.bank, sfx.bank, etc... those are the vanilla banks) and copy it to `Mods/yourmod/Audio`.

 9. **Generate the GUIDs.txt**: